Xilinx/Vitis_Libraries/graph/docs/src/tutorial.rst

    make run CSYNTH=1 COSIM=1              # run RTL level simulation of the HLS code make cleanall

-For more explanation on L1 cases please have a read on :ref:`tutorial::l1`.
+For more explanation on L1 cases, refer to :ref:`tutorial::l1`.

 How Vitis Graph Library Works
 ==============================================
-Vitis Graph Library aims to provide reference `Vitis <https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html>`_ implementations for a set of graph processing algorithms which fits the `Xilinx Alveo Series <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ acceleration cards.
+AMD Vitis |trade| Graph Library aims to provide reference `Vitis <https://www.xilinx.com/products/design-tools/vitis/vitis-platform.html>`_ implementations for a set of graph processing algorithms which fits the `Xilinx Alveo Series <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ acceleration cards.
 The API in Vitis Graph Library has been classified into three layers, namely L1/L2/L3.
 Each targets to serve different audience.

 * L3 APIs locate at ``Vitis_Libraries/graph/L3/include``.
-Pure software APIs are prodived to customers who want a fast deployment of graph processing algorithms on Alveo Cards.
+Pure software APIs are provided to customers who want a fast deployment of graph processing algorithms on Alveo Cards.
 It provides a series of software designs to efficiently make use of resources in Alveo cards and deliver high performance graph processing.

 * L2 APIs locate at ``Vitis_Libraries/graph/L2/include``.
 They are a number of compute-unit designs running on Alveo cards.
 It provides a set of compute-unit designs implemented in HLS codes.
-These L2 APIs needs be compiled as OpenCL kernels and will be called by OpenCL APIs.
+These L2 APIs need be compiled as OpenCL kernels and are called by OpenCL APIs.

 * L1 APIs locate at ``Vitis_Libraries/graph/L1/include``.
-They are basic components that will be used to compose compute-units.
+They are basic components that are used to compose compute-units.
 The L1 APIs are all well-optimized HLS design and are able to fit into various resource constraints.

 .. _tutorial::l3: